-What Is a Personal Line of Credit and How Does It Work?
+What Is a Personal Line of Credit (PLOC) and How Does It Work?

-If you need to borrow money regularly but can’t pin down a total loan amount, a personal line of credit could be useful for a large expense like medical bills or a home improvement project.
-Here’s a guide to help you better understand this borrowing option, and how it compares to three popular alternatives.
+If you need to borrow money regularly but can’t pin down a total loan amount, a personal line of credit could be useful for large expenses, like medical bills or home improvement projects.
+Here’s a guide to help you better understand this borrowing option, and how it compares to other alternatives.

 In many cases, you can only get a personal line of credit — or qualify for the best terms — if you’re already a customer with a particular lender, perhaps through a savings or checking account.
 If you do qualify, expect a credit limit in the range of $1,000 to $100,000, and possibly $250,000 or more if you have substantial financial holdings with the lender.

-With a personal line of credit, you can usually borrow up to your credit limit and then borrow again after you’ve repaid what you owe plus interest.
-The length of time you can access funds often runs from six to 60 months.
-In some cases, though, it might be open-ended, with no set date for your credit access to expire.
+With a personal line of credit, you can usually borrow up to your credit limit, then borrow again after you’ve repaid what you owe plus interest.
+The length of time you can access funds depends on the lender — in some cases, it might be open-ended, with no set date for your credit access to expire.

-Expect a few spending restrictions with a personal line of credit; for example, you may not be able to use it for investment or business purposes.
-The following expenses probably will qualify:
+Expect a few spending restrictions with a personal line of credit — for example, you may not be able to use it for investment or business purposes.
+The following expenses will likely qualify: